MICA Study Abroad Quick Facts for Parents

 All students participating in a MICA program abroad have been made aware that they are bound by MICA's disciplinary policy regardless of whether they are on campus or abroad.
 They also know they are subject to the laws of the country in which they are studying or traveling.

 In addition, students participating in study abroad have signed an agreement that sets out the responsibilities and consequences of behavior deemed detrimental to the student and/or the program.
 This includes the stipulation that students can be sent home, at their own expense, for behavior disruptive to the program.
-Students have also been reminded that, while abroad, they are subject to the laws of the host country.

 Please be aware that MICA, the Campus Safety office, and the International Affairs office are subject to the provisions of the Buckley Amendment (also called FERPA), which may limit the information that can be released to you.
 The amendment, designed to protect the privacy of individuals' records, may result in the delay of your access to detailed information about your student.
 However, please note that students are offered the opportunity to sign a waiver with the International Affairs office so that MICA can immediately release information to designated individuals about a student's status abroad.

 While we have made every effort to prepare your student for an enriching experience abroad, questions or concerns may still arise.
 Included in your student's Study Abroad Student Handbook are important information and resources for study abroad.
 Please be sure to refer to it as issues arise prior to departure and while abroad.